BEST SOLAR FLOOD LIGHTS 2022

 Larger and brighter than our top pick, this fixture features 38 LED diodes, 2.5W solar panel, adjustable PIR sensor and a 4400 mAh lithium-ion battery.Buy* from Amazon *click for the current price and availability

-The option that might suite most people is this – Litom 20 LED wall mounted solar motion light.
-It offers the best of all worlds – it is compact, relatively bright for its size, has got pretty decent battery life, adjustable motion sensor and very attractive price.
+The option that might suit most people is this – Litom 24 LED wall mounted solar motion light.
+It offers the best of all worlds – it is compact, relatively bright for its size, has got pretty decent battery life, adjustable motion sensor, and very attractive price.

-Choosing the best wall mounted solar light was very difficult, because the market is swarmed with very similarly designed lighting fixtures (different companies selling exact same light simply putting on their own branding).
-And the one light that had a slight edge in all our criteria over the rest was this Litom 20 LED model.
+Choosing the best wall-mounted solar light was very difficult because the market is swarmed with very similarly designed lighting fixtures (different companies selling exact same light simply putting on their own branding).
+And the one light that had a slight edge in all our criteria over the rest was this Litom 24 LED model.

-The solar light has got 20 LED diodes producing about 400 lumens of light.
+The solar light has got 24 LED diodes.
 The light beam is pretty concentrated as this isn’t exactly a flood light, however it produces a decent amount of light to see even in 30 to 40 feet distances.
 Based on its size and brightness, this is a perfect front door light that will effectively illuminate the walkway to your house.

-When talking about the fixture itself, it is made out of plastic and is pretty weather proof with an IP55 rating.
+When talking about the fixture itself, it is made out of plastic and is pretty weatherproof with an IP65 rating.
 One problem with these small wall mounted solar lights is that they tend to have weak housings and are prone to water damage, however, this unit seems to be pretty solid and all open spots have been properly sealed.
 However, we still wouldn’t recommend to install it in areas where running water could constantly reach the fixture, as it might get damaged.

 Practically all of these all-in-one fixture solar lights have one problem, there are very limited areas where the light can be installed, because you cannot detach the solar panel form the lighting fixture, meaning that you can only install the light in areas where direct sunlight can reach the solar panel and charge its batteries during the day.

-Litom 20 LED wall mounted solar motion light is equipped with an adjustable PIR motion sensor with four different settings:
+Litom 24 LED wall-mounted solar motion light is equipped with an adjustable PIR motion sensor with four different settings:

 - First mode – Continuous illumination from dusk to dawn, disables the motion detection function;